nativefier/nativefier/README.md

 ## Troubleshooting

-See [CATALOG.md](CATALOG.md) for site-specific ideas & workarounds contributed by the community, and search in [existing issues](https://github.com/nativefier/nativefier/issues).
+**See [CATALOG.md](CATALOG.md) for site-specific ideas & workarounds contributed by the community**.

+If this doesn’t help, go look at our [issue tracker](https://github.com/nativefier/nativefier/issues).

 ## Development